makeruniverse/docs/docs/blog/blog.md

 ## Constraints in Projects

-A few years ago, I coached a design thinking team that tackled a challenge from a corporate client.
-The client knew their customers rarely shared enough feedback on their products, leading to low churn rates.
-Eventually, the team suggested an idea requiring a cultural shift within the organization, involving all teams and management.
+A few months ago, I saw a design thinking team presenting a solution to a corporate client.
+The client's design challenge was to get better customer feedback on their products.
+What the team suggested was a concept that would require the client to change the culture of the organization - involving almost all teams and management.

+The idea was not a result of exuberating creativity.
+It was just lazy.

-Be open.
-Explore.
-Indeed, encouraging teams to discover novel solutions to known problems is essential, but constraints are still significant.
-Identify a version of your idea that can function within 24 hours, not 24 months.
-Boundaryless ideas often end up forgotten in lockers.
+To be open and to explore novel solutions to known problems cannot be an excuse for concepts that are way too complex to execute.
+A better approach would be to find a solution that can be implemented in 24h, not 24 months.